What Do Tattoos Look Like After Losing Weight?

-Another thing which usually follows rapid weight gain is stretch marks.
-Stretch marks are basically the body's way of telling us the skin has reached its limits.
+Another thing that usually follows rapid weight gain is stretch marks.
+Stretch marks are basically the body’s way of telling us the skin has reached its limits.
 When the elastic fibers tear because they are at their limits, permanent stretch marks appear in the skin.
 They often appear as white or red marks, and they can run horizontally as well as vertically.
 If you happen to get stretch marks on the skin around your tattoo, it could ruin the design.
 Usually, stretch marks are red when they first form and then they turn white when they are older (> 1 year).

 How to Minimize Tattoo Distortion After Weight Gain

 Weight gain can affect a tattoo more than weight loss, taking a toll on the skin as it struggles to keep up.
 I know it’s not something we can always control, but if you’re gaining weight deliberately, it should be handled with care.

 Rushing the process won’t leave the skin with enough time to stretch naturally, and you may end up with a few unwanted stretch marks.

 Hydration is also an essential part of skin health, and as mentioned above, the condition of your skin is crucial in keeping a tattoo looking great.
-I strongly suggest buying a good moisturizer, especially if you have a tattoo in an area which could see drastic changes.
+I strongly suggest buying a good moisturizer, especially if you have a tattoo in an area that could see drastic changes.

 My Tattoo Has Changed, What Should I Do?